laoer536/vite3.0-react18-TypeScript-router-dom6-mobx6-Eslint-prettier-template/README.md

    > Production Package：pnpm build
    >
    > (The environment variable file (env) has been added to the root directory, so you can add packaging commands and environment files according to your project.）

+### How to use docker?

+1. Ensure that Docker is installed on your computer.

+2. Just run `pnpm release:local`

+3. Then you can view your project on `<your IP>:8082`